rmgpanw/ukbwranglr/README.md

 The goal of `ukbwranglr` is to facilitate analysing UK Biobank data.
 This includes:

-1. Reading a selection of variables
+1. Reading UK Biobank data into R
 2. Summarising continuous variables
 3. Identifying phenotypes from clinical events data (e.g. self-reported medical conditions and linked hospital data)